pierre-rouleau/seed7-mode/README.rst

 - The `expand-region`_ package to quickly select the current word, block, function/procedure.
 - Drew Adam's `hide-comnt`_  package which  provides the `hide/show-comments-toggle` command to hide or show all comments.
+- The `smart-dash-mode`_ is quite useful for typing those pesky underscore characters.
+With this minor mode active just type a dash (easier type than underscore on most keyboards) and it will insert a underscore inside words or symbols and a dash otherwise.

 More commands will be implemented.